 Bitcoin has been around since 2009, and greater and greater awareness of it has been spreading ever since.
-The major milestones of Bitcoin’s growth are scattered.
-We, therefore, have compiled a list of some of the most significant milestones that the cryptocurrency has achieved since its inception to make the progression a little bit clearer to you.
+The major milestones of Bitcoin’s history are scattered.
+We, therefore, have compiled a list of some of the most significant landmarks in the story of Bitcoin since its inception.

 2007 – Satoshi begins working on Bitcoin’s blockchain code.

 August 18 – The Bitcoin.org domain name is registered.

 October 31 – Satoshi releases the Bitcoin whitepaper, titled ‘Bitcoin: A Peer-to-Peer Electronic Cash System’ on the Cryptography Mailing List at metzdowd.com.

 November 16 – Satoshi shares a pre-release version of the Bitcoin blockchain code with select members of the Cryptography Mailing List, including Harold ‘Hal’ Finney.

 The Cryptography Mailing List was created by Perry Mitztger as the successor the to the Cypherpunks Mailing List because he felt that there was too much spam and unfiltered content on the Cypherpunks list, and wanted to create a more moderated alternative.
 The mailing list was intended for discussions on the topics of cryptography, cryptocurrencies and similar subjects.
 Since the participants were like-minded individuals who were familiar with the concepts, understood programming and had an interest in this field, it made sense for Satoshi to reach out to members of this list, in a series of emails that can be found here.